De Havilland Vampire: Canada

-In 1946, a single Vampire F.1 began operating on an evaluation basis in Canada at the Winter Experimental Establishment in Edmonton.
+A single Vampire F.1 began operating in 1946 on an evaluation basis in Canada at the Winter Experimental Establishment in Edmonton.
 The Vampire F.3 was selected as one of two types of operational fighters for the Royal Canadian Air Force (RCAF) and was first flown in Canada on 17 January 1948 where it went into service as a Central Flying School training aircraft at RCAF Station Trenton.
 Operating a total of 86 aircraft, the Vampire F.3 became the first jet fighter to enter RCAF service in any significant numbers.

 The Vampire had the function of introducing Canadian fighter pilots not only to jet propulsion, but also to other amenities such as cockpit pressurisation and the tricycle landing gear arrangement.
 It proved to be a popular aircraft, being easy to fly and often considered a "hot rod."
 In Canadian service, the Vampire served in both operational and air reserve units (400, 401, 402, 411, 438 and 442 squadrons).
-For three years from May 2, 1949 to August 22, 1951 the RCAF aerobatic team "The Blue Devils" flew airshows throughout North America In November 1956, the type was retired and was replaced in RCAF service by the Canadair Sabre.
+For three years from 2 May 1949 to 22 August 1951 the RCAF aerobatic team "The Blue Devils" flew airshows throughout North America.
+In November 1956, the type was retired having been replaced in RCAF service by the Canadair Sabre.